 3. Talk to a trusted medical and/or mental health provider that you have seen in the past;

-4. Depending upon the severity of your symptoms (for example if you are considering suicide, hurting yourself or others) seek immediate attention by going to your local hospital emergency room or to a mental health hospital like Broadlawns in Des Moines.
+4. Depending upon the severity of your symptoms (for example, if you are considering suicide, hurting yourself or others) seek immediate attention by going to your local hospital emergency room or to a mental health hospital.

 Remember, having depression is normal especially after you have been through the trauma and loss that a car crash can cause.
 It is okay to ask for help and failing to seek help can result in your depression being ignored by the insurance company and eventually a judge and/or jury.
 It is much better to document the problems you are having with a medical provider than to try to fix the condition on your own.
 Seeking help for depression is common and approximately 13% of the US population is on antidepressants.
 You may or may not need medication and/or counseling, but it is better to seek help and find out instead of living with untreated depression.